How It Works #

 3. T2 — Bitcoin Anchor — Hours, Merkle root anchored via OpenTimestamps

 SLSA provenance: Generate SLSA v1.0 provenance statements in the in-toto Statement v1 format.
-Auto-detects CI environments (GitHub Actions, GitLab CI, Jenkins), links SBOM components, and anchors provenance with CertiSigma three-layer proof — stronger than ephemeral Sigstore certificates.
+Auto-detects CI environments (GitHub Actions, GitLab CI, Jenkins) and links SBOM components.
+CertiSigma and Sigstore provide complementary trust models: CertiSigma adds T0/T1/T2 evidence and public anchoring, while Sigstore emphasizes identity-bound ephemeral signing and transparency-log verification.

 Forensic timeline: Build a queryable SQLite timeline from the tamper-evident audit log.
 Export to standard DFIR formats — TSK body file (Autopsy), Plaso l2tcsv, CASE/UCO JSON-LD (AXIOM, X-Ways) — for direct import into forensic workstations.